A convergent finite difference-quadrature scheme for the porous medium equation with nonlocal pressure: Introduction

-\emph{ Discussion of literature:} We give some more details for the model \eqref{eq:maineq}. \nc In \cite{CaVa11} the authors proved existence of weak solutions, finite speed of propagation, lack of comparison principle, and a series of energy estimates.
+\emph{ Discussion of literature:} We give some more details for the model \eqref{eq:maineq}.
+In \cite{CaVa11} the authors proved existence of weak solutions, finite speed of propagation, lack of comparison principle, and a series of energy estimates.
 Asymptotic time behavior of the solutions were analyzed in \cite{CaVa11b}, $L^1$-$L^\infty$ smoothing effect and regularity of solutions when $s\not=1/2$ in \cite{CaSoVa13} (with Soria) and when $s=1/2$ in \cite{CaVa15}.
 The explicit form of a self-similar solution was found by Biler, Imbert and Karch in \cite{BiImKar11,BiImKa15}.
 The model was then extended to the full slow diffusion range $m>1$ in Stan, del Teso, and V\'azquez \cite{StTeVa16}.
 Here the authors proved finite speed of propagation for $m\geq2$, infinite speed of propagation for $m\in(1,2)$, $L^1$-$L^\infty$ smoothing, existence for measure data, while asymptotic behaviour in dimension $d=1$ is given in \cite{StTeVa18b}.
-The model has also been studied as a Wasserstein gradient flow of a fractional Sobolev norm when $m=2$ in \cite{LiMaSe18}.
+The model has also been studied as a Wasserstein gradient flow of a fractional Sobolev norm when $m=2$ in \cite{LiMaSe18}, and for more general nonlocal interactions in \cite{FoPaSc25}.
+Finally, we mention the recent preprint \cite{CaFrSu24} where a finite element method is developed for a nondegenerate version of \eqref{eq:maineq} obtained by adding a linear diffusion term.

 A scheme for an integrated equation is given in \cite{CaFCVa22}.
-Here this problem corresponds the simpler limit case $s=0$ where the resulting equation is a relatively standard local first order Hamilton-Jacobi equation.
+Here this problem corresponds the simpler limit case $s=0$ ($\sigma=1$) where the resulting equation is a relatively standard local first order Hamilton-Jacobi equation.
 Thus, classical monotone schemes from the literature can be used.
 However, there is no convergence analysis for the original problem.
+In the limit case $\sigma=0$ we recover the standard Porous Medium Equations.
+Most of the arguments of this paper also applies in this case, but the resulting scheme is indeed more complicated than a finite difference scheme of the original problem (see e.g. \cite{dTEnJa19}).

 The model \eqref{eq:integP} was studied first in the case $m=2$ by Biler, Karch, Monneau \cite{BiKaMo10}, and later for any $m>1$, as special case of a much more general theory by Chasseigne and Jakobsen in \cite{ChJa17} that includes nonlocal versions of $p$-Laplace evolution equations.
 Both establish comparison, existence, and uniqueness results for viscosity solutions, as well as nonlocal to local limits of these problems in \cite{ChJa17}.